emfeltham/emf-cv/main.typ

 = Working papers

 *Eric Feltham* and Nicholas Christakis.
-"Risk Attitudes and Network Structure in Honduras".
+"Expecting Homophily".

+*Eric Feltham*, Nicholas Christakis, and Laura Forastiere.
+"Sampling cognitive social structures".

+*Eric Feltham*.
+"The cognition of network relations and categories".

 *Eric Feltham* and Nicholas Christakis.
 "The Networked Climate Game".

+*Eric Feltham* and Nicholas Christakis.
+"Risk Attitudes and Network Structure in Honduras".

 *Eric Feltham*.
 "Identity and Polarization".